a160v/calcometer/README.md

 ```
 bundle update && yarn upgrade
 ```
-4_ Open `app/db/seeds.rb` in your code editor and set how many users, patients, clients and appointments you want to set as per initial database.
+4_ Open `app/db/seeds.rb` in your code editor and set how many users, patients, tenants and appointments you want to set as per initial database.

 5_ Set up the database (creation + migration):
 ```